suntrackspb/chimera-gpt-bot/README.md

 **_Used:_**
 * NagaAI Api or OpenAi Api
-* Unofficial requests to Kandinsky
+* Generate images from NagaAI
 * rembg with u2net